Chandannagar: The Mango Gardens

 There mango gardens now privately owned and maintained are popular picnic spots situated west of the railway station near Mankundu.
 The Gardens have been operational since 2009, and several hundreds of people gather here for winter day outs.
 Few such gardens are named as Amrapali, Amrakunja.

-Cultural Calendar of the City
+Cultural calendar

 In the month of Shravan, Bhuvaneshwari Puja is held at Hatkhola for a month.

 During the month of November, 10 days after Diwali, Jagaddhatri Puja is held citywide including the neighbouring towns of Bhadreswar and Mankundu.
 These idols are almost 3 times taller than the Durga Puja held in Kolkata.
-From Panchami till Dashami the whole region lights up, bedecked with lights of Chandernagore's local manufacturers.
-From Dashami night till the next dawn all the major puja committees bring their idols with a theme and line in the world's largest procession after Rio's Samba festival.
-Some of the oldest pujas here range from over 300 (Adi Maa) till 150 years.
+From Panchami until Dashami the whole region lights up, bedecked with lights of Chandannagore's local manufacturers.
+From Dashami night until the next dawn, all the major puja committees bring their idols with a theme to the world's largest procession after Rio's Samba festival.
+Some of the oldest pujas here range from over 300 (Adi Maa) to 150 years.